neuropathbasel/nanodip/README.md

 ![NanoDiP_v20_20211014](https://user-images.githubusercontent.com/59837805/137954721-ff179777-ac40-4e14-898f-c23ffea3d8a5.gif)

 # Disclaimer
 Implementation of this software in a diagnostic settings occurs in the sole responsibility of the treating physician.
 Usage of this software occurs at the risk of the user.
-The authors may not be held liable for any damage (including hardware) this software might cause.
+The authors may not be held liable for any damage (including hardware) this software might cause. **Use is explicitly restricted to academic and non-for-profit organizations.**

 # Installation
 NanoDiP requires a distinct setup of software / hardware.
 Instructions on how to install NanoDiP are currently being prepared.
 Installation scripts that (should) compile all required dependencies are available at https://github.com/neuropathbasel/nanodip_dependencies.